 Go past the Tobermory Distillery and turn right out of the car park and walk along the main street perhaps taking in the Mull Museum which is well worth a visit.
 The Mull Museum is situated on the centre of the main street of Tobermory, close to the bank.
 It is run by volunteers, all of whom have extensive local knowledge.

-Continue walking along Tobermory main street until the Caledonian MacBrayne pier and Tobermory Lifeboat Station are reached.
-The Tourist Information Centre is situated on the Calmac pier and sells a wide range of walking books and maps.
-From the Lifeboat Shop behind the Calmac Pier take the path that goes diagonally upwards into the woods and note the Gun Carriage on the left-hand side.
+Continue walking along Tobermory Main Street until the Caledonian MacBrayne pier and Tobermory Lifeboat Station are reached.
+Take the path that goes diagonally upwards into the woods and note the Gun Carriage on the left-hand side.
 It is presumed that the cannon went for scrap metal during the war.

 The path commences through woodland with glimpses of the sea and shore.
-After a few minutes a steep path goes down to the right.
-This short detour goes to what was once the Bathing Boxes Beach, the outline can still be seen of the old bathing pool.
-Return to the main path which opens up with stunning vistas over to Kilchoan and Ardnamurchan, the most westerly point of mainland Great Britain.
+The path eventually opens up with stunning vistas over to Kilchoan and Ardnamurchan, the most westerly point of mainland Great Britain.
 Just before the lighthouse there is a memorial on the right which identifies all the landmarks from Bloody Bay to Calve Island.